NexFive-Scripts/nexfive-documentation/NF_ReportSystem/faq.md

 4. Submitting the report

 ### What happens when a report is submitted?
-1. The report is saved to the database
 2. Admins receive a notification
 3. The report appears in the admin panel
 4. The player receives a confirmation